 Crystal: A Kitten Created by Assisted Reproduction

-The International Union for Conservation of Nature maintains a Red List for living things.
-This list classifies creatures according to their nearness to extinction.
+The International Union for Conservation of Nature maintains a Red List for animals and plants.
+This list classifies organisms according to their nearness to extinction.

 LC: Least Concern